-All these skin conditions mentioned above are highly contagious.
-They also cause severe complications if not addressed right away.
+All these skin conditions mentioned above are highly contagious, and they also cause severe complications if not addressed right away.

-All of these three skin conditions differ regarding their cause.
+All of these three skin conditions differ in their cause.
 For instance:

 Warts.
 The primary cause of the warts is the human papillomavirus, commonly abbreviated as (HPV).

 Corns.
-The major cause of corns is the repeated friction of the skin foot and born objects or cramped shoes.
+The primary cause of corns is the repeated friction of the skin foot and born objects or cramped shoes.

 Athlete’s foot.
-The major cause of the athlete’s foot is the fungus infection caused by wearing unbeatable shoes in a wet, humid environment.
+The primary cause of the athlete’s foot is the fungus infection caused by wearing unbeatable shoes in a wet, humid environment.

 What are the Symptoms of Warts, Corns, and Athlete’s Foot?

-- Severe pain on especially on the foot sole
+- Severe pain especially on the foot sole

 - A bumpy and spongy, grainy lesion with a small sharp dark point

 - The foot sole appears to have a smooth surface with a brown color